Ear Infection Specialist in Sarasota, FL

 Persistent Ear Infections & Recurring Otitis Media

-Children with persistent, significant ear infection symptoms despite at least 48 to 72 hours of antibiotic therapy should be reexamined.
+Children with persistent, significant ear infection symptoms despite at least 48 to 72 hours of antibiotic therapy should be re-examined.
 If the inner ear is still inflamed, therapy will be changed by your physician to a second-line antibiotic.

-For children with an amoxicillin allergy who do not improve with an oral cephalosporin, intramuscular ceftriaxone, clindamycin or tympanocentesis may be considered.
+For children with an amoxicillin allergy who do not improve with oral cephalosporin, intramuscular ceftriaxone, clindamycin or tympanocentesis may be considered.
 If symptoms recur more than one month after the initial diagnosis of otitis media, a new and unrelated episode should be assumed.
 For children with recurrent ear infections, i.e., three or more episodes in six months, or four episodes within 12 months with at least one episode during the preceding six months with middle ear effusion, tympanostomy tubes may be considered to reduce the need for systemic antibiotics in favor of observation, or topical antibiotics for tube otorrhea.
 However, tympanostomy tubes may increase the risk of long-term tympanic membrane abnormalities and reduced hearing compared with medical therapy.
 Other strategies may be recommended by your physician.

 Ear Infection Treatments In Sarasota, Florida